John Tovey, 1st Baron Tovey: Second World War

 When Italy declared war in June 1940, Tovey was commanding the Mediterranean Fleet's Light Forces (i.e. cruisers and destroyers) and had become Second-in-Command of the Mediterranean Fleet, under Andrew Cunningham.
 As Italy's participation became more certain, the Mediterranean Fleet had been reinforced and by June, Tovey commanded nine cruisers and around twenty-five destroyers, with his flag in HMS Orion.

 In his first action in the Mediterranean, Tovey commanded the 7th Cruiser Squadron when, on 28 June 1940, it intercepted three Italian destroyers that were making an urgent supply run to north Africa (Battle of the Espero Convoy).
-The five British cruisers engaged the Italian flotilla at extreme range and succeeding in sinking the Espero, while the other two escaped.
-The British use of ammunition had been extensive and, due to this and the shortage of stores at Alexandria, planned convoys from Malta were postponed.
+The five British cruisers engaged the Italian flotilla at extreme range and sank the Espero, while the other two escaped.
+The British use of ammunition had been extensive and, due to this and the shortage of stores at Alexandria, convoys from Malta were postponed.
 Cunningham was not pleased and commented that the ammunition used was "tremendous ... to sink this one 1,000-ton destroyer".

 On 9 July, Tovey commanded the Light Forces (cruisers and destroyers) at the indecisive Battle of Calabria.
 Although little was achieved by either fleet, Tovey's handling of his command was praised in Cunningham's subsequent report.
-In October 1940 he became Commander of the 1st Battle Squadron.
+In October 1940 he became commander of the 1st Battle Squadron.

 In November 1940 Tovey was appointed Commander-in-Chief of the Home Fleet with the acting rank of admiral (he was promoted to the substantive rank on 30 October 1942).
 As commander of the Home Fleet he had several clashes with Dudley Pound, the First Sea Lord, and Winston Churchill but retained the post for the normal two and a half years' duration.

 Tovey's best known achievement in this period was orchestrating the pursuit and destruction of the Bismarck.
 He had insisted on being a "sea-going" admiral, despite pressure from above and the disadvantages of being away from command centres.
 He believed that this was one element in maintaining morale in the fleet, by sharing the privations and dangers of his men.
 The final action against the Bismarck added further weight to his decision.
 When the two British battleships HMS Rodney and King George V located Bismarck, they had the setting sun silhouetting them while Bismarck remained in the evening gloom.
 Tovey observed this and, to the surprise of his staff, ordered that the final action be delayed until the following morning.
 In so doing, he ensured that the benefits of the light would be reversed to the British advantage and that the German crews would be fatigued by constant harassment by Vian's destroyers.
 The risk was that Bismarck would, somehow, escape but Tovey accepted this.
 Tovey was made a KBE "... for distinguished services in the masterly and determined action in which the German Battleship Bismarck was destroyed."